Fish Lake (Utah): Location

 Fish Lake, six miles long and one mile wide, lies in a geologic structure known as a graben valley.
-It is bounded by the Mytoge Mountains on the southeast shore which sharply rise about 1,000 feet (300 m) above the lake level.
+According to the National Forest Foundation, Fish Lake is Utah's largest natural mountain lake.It is bounded by the Mytoge Mountains on the southeast shore which sharply rise about 1,000 feet (300 m) above the lake level.
 Along the northwest shore, the lake is bounded by Fish Lake Hightop Plateau (summit elevation 11,600 ft / 3,500 m).
+Hightop Plateau is one of many plateaus that separate the Colorado Plateau interior and the Basin and Range Province.